Singing Wells is on Bozza! News

 Ketebul Music: A Year in Review News

-…first big milestone is a new studio.
+…st big milestone is a new studio.
 We refurbished our studio and brought in new equipment.
 We used our own savings for this to build a better studio and are very proud.
 Nick Lader, a sound engineer from the UK, helped improve the studio with bass traps, etc… so we could really do a better job.
 Nick was very hands on and did a great job.
 He now does a lot of work with us, mastering and mixing our materials.
-He’s very committed to the Ketebul miss…
+He’s very committed to the Ketebul mission…

 Preserving Threatened Heritage News